- Military Basics

 The Information, Tickets and Travel office

-For eligible military members, the Information, Tickets and Travel office offers discount ticket sales for everything from rock concerts to sporting events.
-A division of the Morale, Recreation and Welfare Program, ITT offices are located on many installations and provide one-stop shopping for savings on:
+Information, Tickets and Travel offices, which are a division of the Morale, Recreation and Welfare Program, offer discount tickets for military members on everything from rock concerts to sporting events.
+ITT offices are located on many installations and in general provide one-stop shopping for savings on:

 - Special events